 - Get a custom URL.
 When you create a site, you get an automatically generated URL ending —but wouldn’t it be cool to have your site under your name?
-You can customize your URL in a flash under the Settings panel anytime.
+You can customize your URL in a flash or buy your own domain in the Settings panel anytime.

 Copywriting portfolio templates in Copyfolio